tawhidwasik08/itgd-test/README.md

 - `Get post info by id`: Returns post information based on the provided post ID.
 - `Get all posts for a user`: Returns a list of all posts associated with a specific user.
 - `Update post`: Updates the title and text of an existing post based on its ID.
 - `Delete post`: Deletes a post based on its ID.
+Also deletes all the posts associated with the user.
 6. `See current db tables`: View all data from each table

 ## Task 3